 Hospitality Management students master a blend of professionalism, business, analytical skills, best practices in hospitality management and diversity awareness to be prepared for today's challenging marketplace.
 Hospitality Management students learn to:

 - Provide high quality customer service to consumers

 - Plan, organize and facilitate professional meetings and events

 - Manage staff and operations in hospitality industries

 - Lead diverse groups of managers and staff in an inclusive environment

 - Incorporate people-centered business strategies to achieve a successful and profitable business

 - Manage hospitality databases and budgets

 Combine a BBA with a minor in Spanish.
-Obtain skills that leads to careers in the following areas: International law, banking; U.S. representative for foreign company; patent attorney; representative for U.S. firm abroad; foreign branch of U.S. firm; advertising, sales, fashion buyer; marketing; executive or manager; technical expert; personnel manager; Public Relations; secretarial and clerical opportunities; import‐export firms; brokerage firms; banks; medical organizations; service, cultural organizations.
+Obtain skills that leads to careers in the following areas: International law, banking; U.S. representation for foreign company; patent law; representation for U.S. firm abroad; foreign branch of U.S. firm; advertising, sales, fashion sales; marketing; executive or manager; technical expert; personnel management; public relations; secretarial and clerical opportunities; import‐export firms; brokerage firms; banks; medical organizations; service, cultural organizations.

 Religious Studies Minor